opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_security_management/configuring_separation_of_permissions.rst

 Impact on the System
 --------------------

-After you have modified the security parameters and the modifications take effect, the cluster may be restarted, which makes the cluster unavailable temporarily.
+-  After you modified the security parameters and the modifications take effect, the cluster may be restarted, which makes the cluster unavailable temporarily.

 Prerequisites
 -------------